iineva/ipa-server/README.md

 * Automatically generate icons
 * Out of the box
 * Only one low performance VPS and one domain name are needed
 * The generated files are completely stored in external storage.
-Currently, it supports `S3`, `Qiniu Object`, `Alibaba Cloud OSS`
+Currently, it supports `S3` `Qiniu Object` `Alibaba Cloud OSS`
 * A single binary build-in all you need, just only about 10Mb

 * [中文文档](README_zh.md)